nrj111/Kavach/README.md

 1. Go to the Firefox Debugging page by entering `about:debugging` in a new tab.
 2. Click the **This Firefox** button on the left side, then click the **Load Temporary Add-on...** button and select the `manifest.json` file in the `firefox` directory.
 3. Go to the Extensions page by entering `about:addons` in a new tab.
-4. Click the **Extensions** button on the left side and then click on the *Pattern Highlighter*.
+4. Click the **Extensions** button on the left side and then click on the *Kavach*.
-5. Open the **Permissions** tab and click the toggle switch to the right of `Access your data for all websites` to give the Pattern Highlighter permissions to scan for patterns on all websites.
+5. Open the **Permissions** tab and click the toggle switch to the right of `Access your data for all websites` to give the Kavach permissions to scan for patterns on all websites.
-6. (Optional): Click the Extensions menu puzzle button in the address bar, right-click on the *Pattern Highlighter* and then click **Pin to Toolbar** to keep its icon permanently displayed.
+6. (Optional): Click the Extensions menu puzzle button in the address bar, right-click on the *Kavach* and then click **Pin to Toolbar** to keep its icon permanently displayed.

 Since the extension can currently only be installed via the method for developers, in Firefox it only remains installed until the browser is restarted.